Grunticus03/ElasticMARC/README.md

 ![alt text](https://github.com/wwalker0307/ElasticMARC/blob/assets/ElasticMARC.JPG?raw=true)

 ElasticMARC is a solution developed using Elastic's [Elastic Stack](https://www.elastic.co/products) to ingest, enrich, and visualize DMARC aggregate report data.
 The primary focus of ElasticMARC is to provide a simple, guided setup utilizing a Windows platform.
-While Linux platforms can utilize most of this setup, a PowerShell script is used to modify the XML reports prior to being ingested by Elastic Stack.
+While Linux platforms can utilize most of this setup, a PowerShell script is used to modify the structure of the XML reports prior to being ingested by Elastic Stack.

 Required Software